armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 a mixed group of drag queens and women, tell us:

 <blockquote>
-We are what we are, and what we are is an illusion.
+We are what we are, and what we are is an illusion.<br/>
 We love how it feels putting on heels, causing confusion.
 </blockquote>